-2,000 meters long and several hundred meters wide, Basum tso (also called Drak Sum Lake, which means three rocks and three lakes in Tibetan) shapes like a huge crescent set in the Grand Canyon.
+2,000 meters long and several hundred meters wide, Basum Tso, is also called Drak Sum Lake, which means a lake surrounded by the Rocky Mountains in Tibet.
+It shapes like a huge crescent set in the Grand Canyon.
 Birds like the yellow ducks and white cranes flock here for the numerous fish in the lake.
-The reflection of white snow mountain on the crystal like the flowers, butterflies on the bank and wide animals in the woods make it a real paradise for all creatures.
+The reflection of the white snow mountain on the crystal like the flowers, butterflies on the bank, and wide animals in the woods make it a real paradise for all creatures.

-Different from other holy lakes in Tibet, Basum tso is surrounded by dense green primitive forest.
-As its name implies, the lake is as green and clear as pure jade in which the swimming fish can be easily seen.
+Different from other holy lakes in Tibet, Basum tso is surrounded by dense green primitive forests.
+As its name implies, the lake is as green and clear as pure jade in which the fish can be easily seen.
 The green peaks around the lake are permanently frozen and their reflection on the lake surface constitutes a very pretty watercolor.
-What matters most is that here is still isolated and free from the disturbance of the outside world.
+What matters most is that there is still isolated and free from the disturbance of the outside world.

-There is a mysterious cave called “Begging for a Son Cave” beside a brook in the southern bank of Basum Tso.
-In the 20 cm wide and 40 cm deep cave on a big rock there is a small rock, which resembles the female sexual organ.
+There is a mysterious cave called “Begging for a Son Cave” beside a brook on the southern bank of Basum Tso.
+In the 20 cm wide and 40 cm deep cave on a big rock, there is a small rock, which resembles the female sexual organ.
 It is said that it has been empowered by Guru Rinpoche so women can come here to beg for a son.
-On the nearby sands there is the Lianhuasheng Practice Cave.
+On the nearby sands, there is the Guru Rinpoche Practice Cave.
 On the western bank is the location where King Gesar is believed to trial his arrows.
-The legend says that each year on the 15th of April Tibetan Calendar a long white ribbon will grow from the center of the lake bed, which is a Khada (a Tibetan white scarf) as a tribute to King Gesar.
+The legend says that each year on the 15th of April in the Tibetan Calendar a long white ribbon will grow from the center of the lake bed, which is a Khada (a Tibetan white scarf) as a tribute to King Gesar.

 There stands a huge rock in the northwest of the lake with a hole through its center.
-The locals believe that to go through the hole will ward off bad luck.
-Beijing a holy lake of the Red Sect, each year Basum Tso attracts a large number of people to make the circle-the-lake trip.
+The locals believe that going through the hole will ward off bad luck. a holy lake of the Nyingma Sect, each year Basum Tso attracts a large number of people to make the circle-the-lake trip.
 Around the lake there live many Tibetan people.

 Going upstream of the lake, one sees many huge glaciers on the tributes and origins of the lake.
 Their long and big ice tongues go among the trees and the glacier, supplying abundant water for the neighborhood.
-Beside the picturesque lake there are lines of villas for the holiday village.
+Besides the picturesque lake, there are lines of villas for the holiday village.